cadms/resfinder/README.md

 installation is provided below:

 1. Install ResFinder tool
-2. Install python module BioPython
-3. Install python module CGECore
+2. Install python modules: Tabulate, BioPython, CGECore
-4. Install BLAST (optional)
+3. Install BLAST (optional)
-5. install KMA (optional)
+4. install KMA (optional)
-6. Download ResFinder database
+5. Download ResFinder database
-7. Download PointFinder database
+6. Download PointFinder database
-8. Index databases with KMA (if installed)
+7. Index databases with KMA (if installed)
-9. Test installation
+8. Test installation

 A small script has been written to automate this process.
 It is available from the scripts directory and is named install_resfinder.sh.
 It is very simple and might